-Table 8 contains the average debt structure and asset investment for the different crop farms.
-Recall from Table 7 that the wheat producers owned the largest percentage of their acreage.
-Even though they own nearly half of their productive acres, the wheat group has the third largest investment in real estate at \$261 per acre.
-Corn and grain sorghum both had higher overall levels of real estate investment per acre with \$362 and \$280, respectively.
-In terms of investment in machinery and equipment, corn producers have the most relative investment with \$222 per acre.
+Table 7 that the wheat producers owned the largest percentage of their acreage.
+Even though they own almost 40% of their productive acres, the wheat group has a below average investment in real estate at \$270 per acre.
+The average investment in real estate per acre for all crop farms was \$298.
+Corn and grain sorghum both had higher overall levels of real estate investment per acre with \$458 and \$364, respectively.
+In terms of investment in machinery and equipment, corn producers have the most relative investment with \$216 per acre. followed closely by cotton and sorghum.
 The debt levels for the different types of crop farms contain striking differences.
-The average operation carries \$67 per acre in intermediate debt, which is usually used to secure machinery and equipment, as well as an average \$101 per acre in long term debt.
-Cotton producers have the lowest level of long term debt per acre and the highest level of intermediate debt per acre.
-In addition, they have the least amount of long-term real assets.
-The overall debt level, measured relative to total assets, averages just under 42% for all crop farms.
-Cotton and wheat farms are at the upper end of the range, averaging 44.9% and 43.6%, respectively, while corn and sorghum producers have 34.2% and 36.1% of their assets secured with debt, respectively.
-The level of debt for corn and cotton farms highlights the fact that debt alone rarely tells the whole story of financial success.
-Corn farms have the lowest debt level, and cotton farms have one of the highest.
-However, the FARM Assistance ProScore indicates future success for both groups are similar.
+The average operation carries \$71 per acre in intermediate debt, which is usually used to secure machinery and equipment, as well as an average \$82 per acre in long term debt.
+Cotton and wheat producers have the lowest levels of long term debt per acre, while corn and wheat producers have the lowest levels of intermediate debt per acre.
+The overall debt level, measured relative to total assets, averages just under 37% for all crop farms.
+Cotton has the highest debt-to-asset ratio at 43.6% and corn the lowest with 24.1%.

 Financial performance measures are found in Table 9.
-Farms that meet the minimum specialization in corn production have the highest average net cash farm income with \$117.10 per acre.
-Wheat production is the least profitable with \$76 in net cash income per acre and the lowest level of crop receipts per planted acre (\$214.60).
-Total cash expenses divided by total receipts is an efficiency ratio that indicates the efficiency of a farm's revenuegenerating capacity.
-The average crop farm will spend \$0.70 in cash expenses to generate one dollar in receipts, indicating 70% efficiency.
-At less than 65%, the grain sorghum and wheat producers are the most efficient while cotton producers are the least efficient at 72%.
+Farms that meet the minimum specialization in corn production have the highest average net cash farm income with \$202 per acre.
+Wheat and cotton production are the least profitable with \$111 in net cash income per acre.
+Variable operating expenses divided by total receipts is an efficiency ratio that indicates the efficiency of a farm's revenue-generating capacity.
+The average crop farm will spend \$0.63 in cash expenses to generate one dollar in receipts, indicating 63% efficiency.
+At less than 60%, corn, grain sorghum and wheat producers are the most efficient while cotton producers are the least efficient at 68%.
 The interest expense-toreceipts ratio indicates the intensity of the expenses dedicated to debt service.
-Corn has the lowest interest-to-expense ratio of 5%. cotton and sorghum producers have an interest-to-receipts ratio of 6%, and wheat has the highest at 7%.
+Corn has the lowest interestto-expense ratio of 4%, while the remaining crops all operated at a ratio of 6%.
 While not a cash expense, depreciation is a drain on the farm's profit.
 The depreciationto-receipts ratio indicates the portion of total receipts necessary to cover depreciation expenses.
-All of the producers have a similar depreciation-to-receipts level of roughly 7% with the average of all crop farms at 8%.
+The depreciation-to-receipts ratios range from 4% for corn to 7% for wheat.